BenchLabs/bench-technology-handbook/technology-principles.md

 - Context, capability, and trust are all essential for a successful autonomous team
 - We are successful in setting timelines when they push us without burning us out
 - We break silos and build trust by making our goals, progress, and learnings readily available and easily digestible

+## Build Agility

+*Context:*

+In software development, our goal is to deliver value to our customers quickly and efficiently.
+To build agility we need to build software that is simple, decoupled and easy to maintain.
+We need to focus on building only those things that are valuable to our customers yet build it in a way that doesn't close off future opportunities.
+We must have high levels of automated testing and observability to ensure that we catch issues early and can respond quickly.
+Finally, we need to be flexible and responsive to changing business needs so that we can continue to deliver value over time.
+This starts with understanding the direction and making sure that every decision you make is moving in that direction.

+*Axioms:*

+- Understanding the future starts with you and your curiosity into the business & the technical vision
+- Simplicity and decoupling are essential for building scalable and flexible software
+- Building only what is valuable to the customer ensures that we are delivering real impact
+- High levels of automated testing and observability enable us to catch issues early and respond quickly
+- Clean code makes it easier to maintain and modify our software over time
+- Flexibility in our code & architecture is essential for responding to changing business needs and delivering ongoing value